 “My Junior Partner is a blast to be around; we laugh a lot!
 Being a Senior Partner is so fulfilling as ‘giving back’ is an imperative aspect to life and happiness for me.”

 “I like spending time with my partner because I know it is helping us both grow and because we participate in activities I would generally not do on my own.”

 Believe in the power of mentoring – be a Senior Partner!
 You’ll be a role model for a youth in need of positive guidance, support and fun.
 Being a Senior Partner is fun, flexible and rewarding!
 The best part of being a mentor is that you’ll get as much out of the experience as your Junior Partner will.
 PRC provides all types of support, training and activities to help make these partnerships successful.

 - New Senior Partners have two options to begin the application process.

 - Option 2.
-Applicants may also print the application materials found on this page.
-After completing the application, applicants should call the Partners office to schedule a time to drop off and review their completed application with a staff member.
+Applicants may also print the application materials.
+After completing the application and forms, please call the Partners office to schedule a time to drop off and review your completed application packet with a staff member.

 - Attend a mandatory Senior Partner Training.

 - Schedule a time for a PRC staff member to visit your home.